MCUdude/MajorCore/README.md

 # MajorCore
 [![Build Status](https://travis-ci.com/MCUdude/MajorCore.svg?branch=master)](https://travis-ci.com/MCUdude/MajorCore)

-An Arduino core for large, 8051 pin compatible, breadboard friendly AVRs, all running a [custom version of Optiboot for increased functionality](#write-to-own-flash).
-This core requires at least Arduino IDE v1.6.2, where v1.8.5+ is recommended.
+An Arduino core for large, 8051 pin compatible, breadboard friendly AVRs, all running the [Urboot](#write-to-own-flash) bootloader.
-<br/> <br/>
+This core requires at least Arduino IDE v1.8, where v1.8.9 or newer is recommended.
+IDE 2.x should also work.

-If you're into "generic" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
-Make sure to test the [example files](https://github.com/MCUdude/MajorCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
+*From MajorCore version 3 and onwards, the Optiboot bootloader has been replaced by the superior [Urboot bootloader](https://github.com/stefanrueger/urboot/).
+It's smaller, faster, and has automatic baud rate detection, and can read and write to EEPROM.
+Other cool features the bootloader provides but are not utilized by MightyCore are user program metadata stored in flash (that can easily be viewed by Avrdude -xshowall) and chip-erase functionality.
-<br/> <br/>
+If you already have Optiboot installed and don't want to replace it with Urboot, you can still upload programs without any compatibility issues.
+However, if you're burning a bootloader to a new chip, Urboot is the way to go.*

 # Table of contents